bloxstreet/support/hr-information/communication-in-bloxstreet.md

 {: .text-red-300 }

 Leaking will result in consequences and can lead to a permanent ban.
-If you find someone leaking, report that in a ticket immediately.
+If you find someone leaking, report the player in a ticket immediately.
 Leaking includes referencing chat names, sending screenshots or information from chats, sharing confidential information, and sharing links to documents that lower ranks cannot access normally in public chats.

 ## Gossiping